bootleg-dev/blog/content/posts/metrics.md

 Plotting these points on the ROC curve and calculating the area under this curve gives us the AUC.

-### Log Loss (Cross-Entropy Loss)
+#### Log Loss (Cross-Entropy Loss)

-Log Loss evaluates the performance of a classification model where the prediction output is a probability value between 0 and 1.
+Log Loss evaluates the performance of a classification model where the prediction output is a **probability value between 0 and 1**.

 $$
 \text{Log Loss} = -\frac{1}{N} \sum_{i=1}^{N} [y_i \log(\hat{y}_i) + (1 - y_i) \log(1 - \hat{y}_i)]